telerik/winforms-docs/ganttview/usability/mouse-navigation.md

 ---
-title: Mouse navigation
+title: Mouse Navigation
-page_title: Mouse navigation | RadGanttView
+page_title: Mouse Navigation | RadGanttView
 description: The user can use mouse commands to navigate in the gantt view.
 slug: winforms/ganttview-/usability/mouse-navigation
 tags: mouse,navigation